pousse-cafe/pousse-cafe.github.io/documentation.md

         .build();
     runtime.start();

-``defineAndImplementDefault`` method returns a Bundle builder that will use internal storage and messaging.
+``defineAndImplementDefault`` method returns a Bundle builder that will select internal storage and messaging implementations.
 In order to use another storage and messaging, use `defineThenImplement`.

+Upon creation, the runtime instantiates all required services and injects them (e.g. a repository may be injected into a service).
 A call to ``Runtime``'s ``start`` method actually starts the consumption of messages by listeners.
 The call to `start` is non blocking.

 After that, commands may be submitted to the runtime using `submitCommand` and aggregates retrieved using their repository.

-Repositories are automatically injected by the runtime in any registered service.
+Domain events should be issued by aggregates upon state transitions.
+However, in some cases (e.g. when integrating with an external system), it might be necessary to directly submit an event to the runtime.
+This is the purpose of `issue` method.

 For external services (i.e. non-domain services), repositories may be retrieved from ``Runtime``'s ``Environment`` using the following methods:

 - ``runtime.environment().repositoryOf(aggregateClass)`` where ``aggregateClass`` is the class of the aggregate root.

+Pousse-Café provides a minimal dependency injection feature for the injection of domain services (including repositories and factories).
+All domain services are singletons.
+Any domain service may have fields which type is another domain service.
+Pousse-Café will automatically inject the expected instances.

+Therefore, another possibility for accessing a repository is to call `runtime.injector().injectDependenciesInto(service)` where `runtime` is a `Runtime` instance and `service` is an instance into which Pousse-Café services should be injected.
+If `service`'s class contains a field which type is a repository, it will be injected.

-A [Spring integration](#spring-integration) exists enabling direct injection of domain component in Spring beans and vice versa (up to some extent, see project page).
+A [Spring integration](#spring-integration) exists enabling direct injection of domain component in Spring beans and vice versa (up to some extent, see the project page).

+Several bundles may be loaded into a runtime.
+As a consequence, it is possible to combine different storage and messaging technologies in the same application.
+This may be useful in situations like integration with legacy systems or optimization (when parts of the model are better suited to another storage technology).

 ## Introducing Attributes

-Before describing the actual implementation of an aggregate, the concept of Attribute should be introduced.
-Attributes are used in order to simplify the definition and implementation of entities, domain events and commands.
-While their use is optional, it is highly recommended in order to simplify code and prevent any accidental leak of technical details into domain logic.
+Before describing the actual implementation of domain events, commands or aggregates, the concept of *attribute* must be introduced.
+Attributes simplify the definition and implementation of entities, domain events and commands.
+While their use is optional, it is highly recommended in order to make the code more readable and prevent accidental leaks of technical details into the model.

-An Attribute is an object encapsulating a value with a given type (the Attribute's type) and exposing a getter and a setter for this value.
-It also hides the way the value is actually stored (you may for instance have a BigDecimal Attribute actually storing its value in the form of a String).
+An Attribute is an object encapsulating a value and exposing a getter and a setter for this value.
+It hides the way the value is actually represented: you may for instance have a BigDecimal attribute actually storing its value in the form of a String.
 In that case, the implementation of the getter and the setter includes the conversion logic.

-Note that Attributes are similar to "properties" in Python and C#.
+Attributes are similar to (but more powerful than) "properties" in Python and C#.

-The purpose of Attributes is
+The purpose of attributes is

-1. to simplify the interface of an enclosing class: instead of having 2 methods (one for the getter, one for the setter), a single method exposing the Attribute is enough,
+1. to simplify the interface of an enclosing class: instead of having 2 methods (one for the getter, one for the setter), a single method exposing the attribute is enough,
 2. to simplify client code when data conversion is needed (i.e. when the type of stored value is different from the type exposed),
-3. to have an interface explicitly exposing an Attribute in the form of a single element (and not two with getter and setter sharing the same name or being prefixed with get or set respectively).
+3. to have an interface explicitly exposing an attribute in the form of a single element (and not two with getter and setter sharing the same name or being prefixed with get or set respectively).

 The ``Attribute`` interface is defined as follows: